-738. As described in Chapter 11, to facilitate a consistent implementation of Amount A by MNE groups and tax administrations, a standardised Amount A self-assessment return and documentation package will be developed, for use in all jurisdictions.
+As described in Chapter 41,10., to facilitate a consistent implementation of Amount A by MNE groups and tax administrations, a standardised Amount A self-assessment return and documentation package will be developed, for use in all jurisdictions.
 These will be used by MNE groups irrespective of whether a particular MNE group makes a request for early tax certainty.

 - The self-assessment return will set out each stage of the MNE group's determination and allocation of Amount A between jurisdictions, including identification of relieving entities.
 An XML schema could be developed for use by MNE groups, which should facilitate electronic filing and exchange of returns.
-Where an MNE group applies Amount A separately to a number of lines of business, separate self-assessment returns should be prepared and submitted together as a package in order to ensure common elements (e.g. business line segmentation and allocation of central costs) are consistent. - The standard documentation package will be designed to contain sufficient background information and evidence to confirm the accuracy of the MNE group's self-assessment in most cases, while further information may be requested by tax administrations if needed.
-This will
+Where an MNE group applies Amount A separately to a number of lines of business, separate self-assessment returns should be prepared and submitted together as a package in order to ensure common elements (e.g. business line segmentation and allocation of central costs) are consistent. - The standard documentation package will be designed to contain sufficient background information and evidence to confirm the accuracy of assess the MNE group's self-assessment in most cases of Amount A based on the information provided, while further information may be requested by tax administrations if needed.
+This will include a detailed description of the methodology and controls applied by the MNE group to ensure the integrity of its data and processes for applying Amount A-, as well as a list of jurisdictions where the MNE group has a constituent entity or revenues equal to 75% of the applicable market jurisdiction threshold in the relevant fiscal year or the prior fiscal year.